Title: Flying Lessons

 "Face it.
 Potter is a loser.
 Look at him.
 That hair.

 "Have you seen Cedric Diggory lately?
-He
+He can really fly."

 Is fame so fleeting, Harry wonders.
 Only a foolish person would ask, and he already knows the answer.
 Harry supposes he should be relieved, never having been comfortable with all the attention anyway.
 Still, he's taken aback with how quickly the tide turned.
 Were none of these people his friends?